 - Ask the coat check desk in the Wieland Pavilion for a free Discovery Pack for your kids to tour the museum with art projects, books, games, and puzzles, turning your afternoon at the museum into an interactive experience with your family.

-The High Museum of Art: Logistics & FAQs
+The High Museum of Art: Frequently Asked Questions & Logistics

 Admission to the High Museum